senner007/pretty_urls/README.md

 #### TO RUN:
 parcel index.html

-#### TO BUILD:
+#### TO BUILD AND DEPLOY:
-- parcel build src/main.js
-- rename /dist/index.html to /dist/index.php
-- copy /dist to ftp
+- npm run buildDeploy

 #### TODO:
 - properly update navbar text highlight on history back/forward
-- connect to php rest api
-- use bootstrap 4 via import
-- use jquery via import
+- import css files in js (currently must be set in html headers)